oesteban/hcph-sops/docs/data-management/qaqc-criteria.md

       Exclude the session if any of these ghosts overlap cortical gray matter.

-- [ ] Check for high-standard-deviation vertical strikes in the saggital plane of the standard deviation map.
+- [ ] Check for high-standard-deviation vertical strikes in the sagittal plane of the standard deviation map.

 #### Carpetplot and nuisance signals